NCCER Releasing Revised Core Curriculum

 ALACHUA, Fla. — The sixth edition of NCCER’s Core: Introduction to Basic Construction Skills will be available in spring of 2021.
-NCCER’s Core is a prerequisite to all of their Level 1 curricula and covers topics such as safety, introductions to hand and power tools, employability skills and more.
+Completion of NCCER’s Core Curriculum is required to receive any Level 1 craft credential and covers topics such as safety, introductions to hand and power tools, employability skills and more.
 Trainees who complete the curriculum have the basic skills needed to continue training in any craft area chosen.

 This curriculum has been revised to meet the latest industry guidelines and standards, including extensive updates to four modules: “Introduction to Construction Math,” “Introduction to Hand Tools,” “Introduction to Power Tools” and “Introduction to Construction Drawings.”

 A new introductory module, “Build Your Future in Construction,” highlights the successful career pathways in construction with QR codes linking to related videos.
 Through this module, students will be learning more than the skills they need on the job — they will be learning about the industry itself.

 In addition, Core features more rigorous performance tests, as well as a number of enhancements to the NCCERconnect online version of the curriculum.
 This virtual platform offers new videos, projects, module practice quizzes and interactive learning activities.
 For instructors unfamiliar with an online learning environment, the instructor resources include online teaching tips, differentiated instruction and dynamic presentations.